eabalta/spark_basics/src/main/scala/HighLevel/README.md

 >* It is Type-Safe so its special to Scala and Java.
 Its not include in R and Python because they work with dynamic typed.
 >* User can specify data type with case class.
 >* Spark controls types during compile so we are less likely to encounter errors during runtime.

+>#### Spark SQL Tables & Views
+>* We can manipulate DataFrames and Datasets with SQL queries.
+>* Operations with SQL query work with DataFrame and Dataset API.
+For this reason, the same code is running in the background.
+>* Compatible with ANSI SQL:2003
+>* It is good alternative for Hive MapReduce and Tez.
+>* It is not suitable for low time queries, although suitable for big data in acceptable time.
+>* It using for OLAP (Online analytical processing) not OLTP (Online transaction processing).